udinmoInc/WindEffects/README.md

 ### Source Organization

-The `Engine/Source` directory is the heart of the codebase:

-- **Runtime**: Contains all engine systems that run in both editor and shipped games.
-This includes the core systems, renderer, physics, audio, and game framework code.
+- **Runtime**: Engine systems that run in both editor and shipped games (core, renderer, physics, audio, game framework)
-- **Editor**: Contains editor-specific functionality including UI, tools, and editor-only systems.
-This code is not included in shipped games.
+- **Editor**: Editor-specific functionality (UI, tools, editor-only systems).
+Not included in shipped games.
-- **Programs**: Production executables (`Editor`, `WeLauncher`, `We`, `CrashReporter`) plus IgniteBT (the build system) under `Programs/IgniteBT/` with its source, launcher, unit tests, and documentation colocated.
+- **Programs**: Production executables (`Editor`, `WeLauncher`, `We`, `CrashReporter`) plus IgniteBT under `Programs/IgniteBT/` with source, launcher, tests, and docs.

 ### Build Artifacts

-The `Build` directory contains all generated files and is excluded from version control:
+The `Build` directory is excluded from version control:

-- **Output**: Contains the final compiled binaries organized by configuration and platform.
-This is where you'll find the editor executable and engine DLLs.
+- **Output**: Final compiled binaries by configuration and platform
-- **Intermediate**: Contains object files, PDB debug symbols, and incremental link data.
-This directory can be safely deleted to force a clean rebuild.
+- **Intermediate**: Object files, PDB debug symbols, incremental link data (safe to delete for clean rebuild)
-- **Generated**: Contains files generated at build time, such as export definition files and generated reflection code.
+- **Generated**: Build-time generated files (export definitions, reflection code)
-- **Cache**: Contains cached data to speed up subsequent builds.
+- **Cache**: Cached data for faster subsequent builds
-- **Database**: Contains the asset database used by the content browser and asset pipeline.
+- **Database**: Asset database for content browser and asset pipeline
-- **Logs**: Contains build logs and runtime logs from the editor and engine.
+- **Logs**: Build and runtime logs
-- **Manifest**: Contains build manifests used by the launcher and build system.
+- **Manifest**: Build manifests for launcher and build system

 ## Development Workflow

 ### Typical Development Cycle

-A typical development session might follow this pattern:

-1. **Pull latest changes**: Ensure your local repository is up to date
+1. Pull latest changes
-2. **Build the engine**: Run `we build --config Development` to compile changes
+2. Build the engine: `we build --config Development`
-3. **Launch the editor**: Run `we run --target Editor --config Development`
+3. Launch the editor: `we run --target Editor --config Development`
-4. **Work in the editor**: Create content, test features, iterate on gameplay
+4. Work in the editor (create content, test features, iterate)
-5. **Make code changes**: Edit source files as needed
+5. Make code changes
-6. **Rebuild**: Run `we build --config Development` to compile changes
+6. Rebuild: `we build --config Development`
-7. **Test**: Verify changes work as expected in the editor
+7. Test changes in the editor
-8. **Commit**: Commit changes with descriptive messages
+8. Commit with descriptive messages

 ### Debugging

-For debugging engine code, use the Development configuration which includes debug symbols while maintaining reasonable performance.
-The Debug configuration includes full debugging but may be too slow for interactive work.
+Use Development configuration for debugging (debug symbols with reasonable performance).
+Debug configuration has full debugging but may be too slow for interactive work.

 To attach a debugger:
 1. Build in Development or Debug configuration
-2. Launch the editor through your debugger of choice
+2. Launch the editor through your debugger
 3. Set breakpoints in engine source code
-4. Interact with the editor to trigger the code paths you want to debug
+4. Interact with the editor to trigger target code paths

 ### Hot Reloading

-During development, many changes can be hot-reloaded without restarting the editor:
-- Shader changes are automatically recompiled and reloaded
+- Shader changes: automatically recompiled and reloaded
-- Asset changes trigger automatic reimport
+- Asset changes: automatic reimport
-- C++ code changes currently require a rebuild and editor restart (hot-reload is planned for future releases)
+- C++ code changes: currently require rebuild and editor restart (hot-reload planned)

 ## Roadmap

-WindEffects Engine is under active development with a planned roadmap of features:

 ### Phase 1: Foundation (Current)

 - Core engine systems and architecture
 - Window system and platform abstraction
 - Vulkan renderer with basic PBR